From Ballotpedia - Reading time: 31 min

 California allows same-day voter registration.

 Californians must be registered to vote at least 15 days before Election Day.
-If the registration deadline has passed for an upcoming election, voters may visit a location designated by their county elections official during the 14 days prior to, and including Election Day to conditionally register to vote and vote a provisional ballot, which are counted once county election officials have completed the voter registration verification process.
+If the registration deadline has passed for an upcoming election, voters may visit a county elections office, polling place, or vote center during the 14 days prior to, and including Election Day to conditionally register to vote and vote a provisional ballot, which are counted once county election officials have completed the voter registration verification process.
 The state refers to this process as Same Day Voter Registration.[4][5]

 To register to vote in California, you must be a resident of the state.
 State law does not specify a length of time for which you must have been a resident to be eligible.